spacerWTMX

 WATER ALERTS

-As of May 2025 approximately 38% (909823 square kilometers) of Mexico is under drought conditions and 16% (379069 square kilometers) is Abnormally dry.
-A slight territorial decrease since our previous.
+As of July 2025 approximately 19% (457248 square kilometers) of Mexico is under drought conditions and 16% (382111 square kilometers) is Abnormally dry.
+A significant territorial decrease since our previous report with heavy rains in July considerably improving water levels.

 ...More Alerts